Massive Cuff Tears

 Massive rotator cuff tears are tears greater than 5cm in size and involve at least both the supraspinatus and infraspinatus components of the rotator cuff.
 They may extend into the subscapularis and teres minor also.

 A massive tear is unusual in a young patient (under 60 years of age).
 They are much more common in older people.
 It is now recognised that massive tears occur in patients with rotator cuff degeneration and rotator cuff muscle failure (atrophy).
-The cause of this may be genetic or simply age-related or a combination of both.
+The cause of this may be genetic, age-related or a combination of both.
 A minor fall or injury can lead to final failure of the cuff with extension of the tearing, such that the muscles cannot compensate for the failed tendons.
 This then leads to weakness and pain of the shoulder.
 This is often extremely disabling.

 In addition to the tendon damage, the muscles also degenerate.
 This is thought to be due to the disuse of the muscle, ageing and programmed cellular damage (inherited).
 This process is seen as muscle atrophy (wasting of the muscle) and fatty infiltration of the muscle (replacement of muscle by fatty tissue).